 1) Expensive Products

 Let’s face it, anything that is backed by genetic studies is going to come with some heavy price tags.
 That is beside the fact that the prices also need to be marked up significantly for the company to pay distributors their commissions.
 Take a look at the retail prices for the AgeLoc products.

 While this is good news for distributors, in most cases, you need to experience the products yourself first before promoting them to other people.
 Hence, buying a few of those products yourself is, at some point, inevitable.

 Of course, it’s not practical to own every single product on the catalog.
 So the question is, how much (recurring) inventory are you willing to invest in this pricey inventory and use diligently, even before you start making any money?

 How many people do you know who are interested in anti-aging products?
 I only know a handful.
-How many people do you think search for these products online everyday?
-I am sure a massive number of them, and that’s where our problem arise.
+How many people do you think search for these products online every day?
+I am sure a massive number of them, and that’s where our problem arises.

 That, my friend, is how you lose potential customers when there’s a lack of online marketing presence by the company.
 We know for a fact that our audience is there because the trend says so, but if you are going to rely on the conventional MLM approach – i.e. going through your contact list to arrange for product demonstrations – you’ll never come into contact with these people who are actually interested versus friends/families who are usually obligated buyers.

 However, Nu Skin deploys social media very well, at least in my area.
 You’ll always find events and product launch activities posted on their Facebook page and they grow their number of followers through this type of news feed.
 Honestly, it is all about creating a buzz to attract attention and brand awareness.
 You can’t actually sell anything unless the visitor is directed to their online store.